wavefrontHQ/docs/pages/doc/tracing_best_practices.md

 ## Source Names Best Practices

-A source is a host, container, instance, port, or any other unique origination point for application code that is sending a span to Wavefront.
+A source is a host, container, Kubernetes pod, instance, or any other unique origination point for application code that is sending a span to Wavefront.

 Wavefront requires that you choose unique names for the sources that send spans.
 Wavefront uses source names to filter traces and to define RED metrics.